ipraveen/common-data/words.md

 > loud noise made by people who are angry or annoyed; a lot of angry comments made in public about someone or something:

 -   There's a crowd of angry demonstrators making a real hullabaloo outside the Houses of Parliament.

+# perseverance
+> persistence in doing something despite difficulty or delay in achieving success.
+- His perseverance was rewarded: after many rejections, he finally found a job.
+- Perseverance is required to perfect just about any skill.